About The Cathodes

 Dan Hadley was the drummer with Delphic, an alternative dance band signed to Polydor and based in Manchester.
 The band released their first single “Counterpoint” in April 2009 and were shortlisted for the BBC Sound of 2010.
 Dan has also toured extensively across Europe and the USA.
 As well as appearing at Glastonbury, he has also performed at various festivals such as T in the Park, Reading and Leeds Festivals and Creamfields.

-Julian Whettam joined the band in 2024 as a keyboard player.
+Jules Whettam joined the band in 2024 as a keyboard player.
 Being the son of post-romantic composer Graham Whettam, he has always had music in his life and went on to study further at The Royal Northern College of Music in Manchester.

 Recordings in chronological order